Pharmaceutical Product Feasibility: Why Do You Need It?

-After successful clinical development of health care products, the key step before you enter any market is the regulatory process and approval.
+After the successful clinical development of healthcare products, the crucial step before you enter any market is the regulatory process and approval.
 The regulations vary from country to country.
-More time it takes for approval, more impact on investment costs, and the threat from the competitors.
+The more time it takes for regulatory approval, the more impact on investment costs and the threat from the competitors.
 Hence the regulations and available data for registration are crucial for the product’s success.

 Market assessment feasibility

-Market feasibility is a separate chapter in product feasibility.
-Many of the stakeholders show interest particularly in market feasibility and usually conduct after product development.
+Market feasibility is a separate chapter from product feasibility.
+Many stakeholders show interest, particularly in market feasibility, and usually conduct after product development.

 Answers you would get from the market feasibility

 - What audience(s) should I target?

 - What is the market share of competitors?

 - How much should I sell my product?

 - How should I promote my product?

 Answers to these questions are sufficient to understand the market and build confidence in your product development.